Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 Methods `at()` and `set()` read and set, respectively, the board element
 at indexes (x,y).
-They transfrom the bidimensional conceptual representation
+They transform the bidimensional conceptual representation
-into the internal monodimensional representation.
+of the board into its internal monodimensional representation.
 Since `at()` is `public`,
-we defensively check the indexes there.
+we defensively check the validity of the indexes there.

 Method `play()` is the heart of the contract.
 It is called by the contracts
 that play the game, hence is an `@Entry`.
 It is also annotated as